 TLTA learned that settlement agents are sometimes asked to sign short sale affidavits.
 In 2012, the Texas Department of Insurance (TDI) Commissioner issued an order that signing these short sale affidavits is a violation of P-35.

 The Texas Real Estate Commission (TREC) is the state agency that governs real estate practices in Texas.
-The commission sometimes modifies forms used in the real estate transaction.
+The commission sometimes modifies forms to be used in the real estate transaction modify them from time to time.